Our approach to environmental sustainability

 Garden

-- 85% have a garden or courtyard area; more than half of respondents already do some form of ‘green gardening’; barriers include cost, lack of time or someone else’s responsibility
+- More than half of respondents already do some form of ‘green gardening’; although the barriers to 'green gardening' include cost, lack of time or someone else’s responsibility